LauKr/TabbyBirds/README.md

 A small flappy bird game written in python.

 ## Requirements
+> The needed modules can be installed with `python -m pip install -r requirements.txt`.

 For detailed requirements see [requirements.txt](requirements.txt).

 To run the script python 3.6 as well as the following modules are needed: